moinwiki/moin/docs/user/rest.rst

  1. item 1

     1. item 1.1

-   2. item 1.2
+    #. item 1.2

- 2. item 2
+ #. item 2

 **Result**:

  1. item 1

     1. item 1.1

-   2. item 1.2
+    #. item 1.2

- 2. item 2
+ #. item 2

 **Notes**:
- - The order and the numbering agent have to be maintained by user.
-Any thing can be used to number the items (e.g. a/A or i/I).
+ - Ordered lists can be automatically enumerated using the ``#`` character as demonstrated above.
+Note that the first item of an ordered list auto-enumerated in this fashion must use explicit numbering notation (e.g. ``1.``) in order to select the enumeration sequence type
- - **SPHINXTODO** sphinx will remove the first space before every list item.
+   (e.g. Roman numerals, Arabic numerals, etc.), initial number (for lists which do not start at "1") and formatting type (e.g. ``1.`` or ``(1)`` or ``1)``).
+More information on enumerated lists can be found in the `reStructuredText documentation <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#enumerated-lists>`_.
- - even the base level item has to have a space in the beginning
+ - One or more blank lines are required before and after reStructuredText lists.

 Definition Lists
 ================